 Several factors across centuries combined to bring you Nutella.
 First the Piemonte region of Italy is a prolific producer of hazelnuts, they have long been part of the local diet and ever since the arrival of cheap sugar from the Caribbean the nuts have been combined with sugar to make a paste.
 By the mid-19th century Piedmont’s regional capital Turin was renowned for its gianduja, or sweet hazelnut paste.
 Second, tax played its part: a levy on cocoa beans saw those with a sweet tooth hunting for substitutes, further encouraging the substitution of chocolate by gianduja.

 Next, it was the post-war period when Nutella took off.
 The arrival of consumer brands, largely a 20th century phenomenon, allowed a small baker, Pietro Ferrero, to start a company and sell his products across Italy.
 He began with a modest 300kg of paste from his bakery and within five years he had a fleet of 200 trucks delivering Nutella over Italy.
-Five years later only the Italian army had more vehicles than Ferrero.
+Soon only the Italian army had more vehicles than Ferrero.

 Today Ferrero doesn’t just make Nutella, it produces Tic Tacs, Kinder and more.
 It has greater revenues than Hershey and has only fallen behind US food giant Kraft after the American company acquired its British rival, Cadbury.
 Another cycling connection is the long-standing sponsorship of the Giro d’Italia although this has faded away in recent years.

 Today Ferrero is a huge company, but perhaps with a human heart.
 It is still headquartered in Alba in the Piedmont region of Italy where the hazelnuts come from.
 It’s also 100% owned by the Ferrero family.